-In an effort to help students further their education, the Washington State Grange, through its foundation, continues to offer scholarships to qualified students as funds from current contributions or interest from dedicated funds become available.
+To help students further their education, the Washington State Grange, through its foundation, continues to offer scholarships to qualified students as funds from current contributions or interest from dedicated funds become available.
 The foundation fund is a qualified tax-exempt foundation.
 Donations to the fund are tax deductible.